Big Apple Circus Embraces Autism!

-As a nonprofit performing arts institution, the Big Apple Circus is committed not only to thrilling audiences in the ring, but also to bringing the joy and wonder of circus into the community.
-Big Apple Circus creates direct, shared connections inside its one-ring Big Top AND in hospitals, nursing homes, and schools, in its New York City home and in cities across America.
+As a nonprofit performing arts institution, the Big Apple Circus is committed not only to thrilling audiences in the ring but also to bringing the joy and wonder of the circus into the community.
+Big Apple Circus creates direct, shared connections inside its one-ring Big Top AND in hospitals, nursing homes, and schools, in its New York City home, and cities across America.

 "These performers, many from circus dynasties, preserve an important tradition, reinforced by the nonprofit Big Apple Circus's commendable community-service activities, notably the Clown Care program, which entertains hospitalized children.
 This company ... doesn't only have awe-inspiring acrobatic skills; it has a lot of heart, too."

 - The New York Times, 2014 Critics' Pick